 At Bilton Grange, we are committed to ensuring that our staff have an in-depth and confident knowledge of first aid, and the aim is to train all members of Pre-Prep staff with a full Paediatric First Aid qualification.
-At least one member of staff with a current paediatric first aid (PFA) certificate will be on the premises and available at all times when the children are present, and must accompany the children on outings.
+All level 2 and 3 staff members, working within the Early Years hold a valid paediatric first aid (PFA) certificate.
+On school trips, accompanying staff will hold the PFA qualification.
 PFA training is renewed every three years.
-New members of staff, qualified on or after June 2016, will not be included in ratios unless their paediatric first aid is completed within 3 months of their start date, up until the point where their training is concluded.
+New members of staff, qualified on or after

+June 2016, will not be included in ratios unless their paediatric first aid is completed within 3 months of their start date, up until the point where their training is concluded.

 A qualified first aider is always on duty during play times and is contactable via a walkie talkie.
-The Pre-prep secretary is also first aid trained and available at all times.
+The Pre-Prep secretary is also first aid trained and available at all times.
 The Pre-Prep has its own fully stocked sickbay, where treatment is administered.
-The School Nurse when not available and on site, is contactable by phone during the school day.
+The School Nurse, when not available and on site, is contactable by phone during the school day.